lupyuen/pinetime-logo-loader/README.md

 #
 -->

+# PineTime Smart Watch Logo Loader

+Load your Custom Boot Logo to PineTime Smart Watch.
+Works with the PineTime MCUBoot Bootloader.

+1. Fork this repo

+1. Upload and replace the PNG image file [`pinetime-graphic.png`](pinetime-graphic.png) with the following specs...

+    -   240x240 resolution

+    -   24-bit RGB

+    -   Check the existing [`pinetime-graphic.png`](pinetime-graphic.png) for reference

+1. GitHub Actions will auto-rebuild the firmware

+1. Flash the firmware to PineTime via [PineTime Updater](https://github.com/lupyuen/pinetime-updater) (address `0x8000`) or via nRF Connect

+1. The Boot Logo will be written to PineTime's External SPI Flash

+1. Restore PineTime by flashing the original firmware, e.g. FreeRTOS

+1. PineTime will now boot with the new Boot Logo

+This repo is a Custom Firmware Build of [`pinetime-rust-mynewt`](https://github.com/lupyuen/pinetime-rust-mynewt)...

 # PineTime Smart Watch Firmware with Apache Mynewt and Embedded Rust

 This `master` branch contains the firmware source code for PineTime Smart Watch with Apache Mynewt and Embedded Rust, with Wireless Firmware Updates.
 Refer to the articles...